im-kylo/catto-lang/README.md

  * And more -->

 # Functions
 At its core, it is a interpreter-compiler hybrid.
-This means that it is able to both interprete and compile code in a single package using separate [Command Line commands](#command-line-examples).
+This means that it is able to both interprete and compile code in a single package using separate commands in the Command Line.
 This, however, can result in many errors due to the overlapping interpreter and compiler.
 As such, you must make a `.catto.config` file to prevent these errors.
 See [configuration](#configuration).

 #### Command Line Examples
 Interpreted: